withinsea/as-this/README.md

     console.log ret  # => { msg: 'Hello, World' }
   ```

-  use co-yield to clear your non-blocking code:
+  use co-yield to clean your non-blocking code (not available in browser environment):

   ```coffeescript
   co = require 'co'